-Often students arrive at their secondary school knowing only a handful of people.
-Induction days give you the ideal opportunity to make arrangements for the summer holidays.
+Often students arrive at their secondary school knowing only a handful of people, or no one at all.
+Following our Induction Day, parents will be invited to register with Classlist to connect with other families and the Friends of LEHS, and this will give you the ideal opportunity to make arrangements for the summer holidays.
 Try and keep in touch with other members of the class and any older ‘buddies’ the school may have organised.
-At LEH our Year 7 students form a ‘Buddy Family’ with girls in Year 10.
+At LEH our Year 7 students form a ‘Buddy Family’ with pupils in Year 10.

 With a wider variety of subjects and teachers comes a more complex homework load.
 Deadlines can vary and teachers differing preferences may initially be confusing.
 It may be helpful to keep a homework timetable on a noticeboard at home so that everyone knows what should have been set and when it is due in.
 We encourage parents to look at a child’s homework diary from time to time to ensure it is being used effectively.
 Most importantly if your child is having difficulty or is worried about homework, encourage them to talk to someone at school.
 The teachers are always less scary then they imagine.